genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ```
 ### Table

-To look at the data held in a specific table you use the [`table`](#dbmon-commands) command followed by the table name, for example table BROKER.
+To look at the data held in a specific table you use the [`table`](#dbmon-commands) command followed by the table name, for example table `BROKER`.
 Once you select a table, the DbMon Prompt will change to show the table name you are looking at:

 ```javascript
 DbMon>table BROKER